Fenner Brockway: Early life and career

-On 12 November 1914 he published an appeal for men and women of the military age to join him in forming the No-Conscription Fellowship to campaign against the possibility of the government attempting to introduce conscription in Britain.
-Brockway acknowledged his wife, Lila Brockway, had the foresight "that those who intended to refuse military service should band themselves together".
-Lila acted as provisional secretary at their cottage in Derbyshire until the beginning of 1915, when the membership had grown so large that it had become necessary to open an office in London.
+On 12 November 1914, he published an appeal for men and women of the military age to join him in forming the No-Conscription Fellowship to campaign against the possibility of the government attempting to introduce conscription in Britain.
+Brockway acknowledged his wife, Lilla Brockway, had the foresight "that those who intended to refuse military service should band themselves together".
+Lilla acted as provisional secretary at their cottage in Derbyshire until the beginning of 1915, when the membership had grown so large that it had become necessary to open an office in London.
 In London, Catherine Marshall became the Fellowship's political secretary since she was adept at political strategy as the Parliamentary Secretary of the National Union of Women's Suffrage Societies.
 The No-Conscription Fellowship produced a weekly newspaper, The Tribunal, which was suppressed; through the activity of Joan Beauchamp it continued production, although her refusal to divulge the name of the printer caused her to be charged with contempt of court and held in custody for 10 days.
 The offices of the Labour Leader were raided in August 1915 and Brockway was charged with publishing seditious material.
 He pleaded not guilty and was acquitted in court.
 In 1916 Brockway was again arrested, this time for distributing anti-conscription leaflets.
 He was fined, and after refusing to pay the fine, was sent to Pentonville Prison for two months.

-Shortly after his release Brockway was arrested for a third time for his refusal to be conscripted, after being denied recognition as a conscientious objector.
+Shortly after his release, Brockway was arrested for a third time for his refusal to be conscripted, after being denied recognition as a conscientious objector.
 He was handed over to the Army and court-martialled for disobeying orders.
 As if a traitor, he was held for a night in the Tower of London, in a dungeon under Chester Castle and in Walton Prison, Liverpool, where he edited an unofficial newspaper, the Walton Leader, for conscientious objectors in the prison.
 This led to his being disciplined, which in turn led to a 10-day prison strike by conscientious objectors before he was transferred to Lincoln Jail, where he spent some time in solitary confinement until finally released in 1919.
 In October 1950 he revisited the jail with Éamon de Valera, the Irish statesman.

-Following his release, he became an active member of the India League, which advocated Indian independence.
+Following his release, Brockway became an active member of the India League, which advocated Indian independence.
 He became secretary of the ILP in 1923 and later its chairman.
 Years later, the Government of India honoured him with the third highest civilian award of the Padma Bhushan in 1989.